Transportation engineering

 Not much room for lane sharing Cycle lanes had been approved by North Shore City Council (NSCC) for installation on Lake Road between Esmonde Road and Hauraki Road.
 ViaStrada developed and reviewed alternative options for accommodating cyclists on this 23 m road corridor carrying four lanes of traffic.

-The University of Canterbury introduced a new course this year - Transport Design Project.
+The University of Canterbury introduced a new 4th-year course in 2008 - Transport Design Project.
 Industry mentors assisted groups of four students during the course of the project.
 Jeanette Ward and Axel Wilke mentored one of the groups.

 Following a fatality at the pedestrian crossing facility at the intersection of Wainoni Road and Bickerton Street, ViaStrada was requested to investigate options for improving the roading environment.